 - The Police Station lobby is closed to the public.
 If you need to report a crime or speak to an officer for any reason, please call 911.
 For other questions or assistance, you may call the station office at 206-842-5211.
 Office staff is available to answer your calls between 8 a.m. and 4 p.m.
 Monday through Friday.
 If you get voice mail during this time, please leave a message and staff will get back to you as soon as possible.

-- Beginning Monday, May 4, Planning and Community Development (PCD) will require phone appointments for the submittal of building and land use permits to make the process more efficient for staff and applicants.
+- Planning and Community Development (PCD) now requires appointments for the submittal of building and land use permits to make the process more efficient for staff and applicants.
 The department will offer seven phone appointments daily for a total of 35 per week.
 Please visit the PCD webpage to schedule an appointment.